Ed.D. FAQs

 Our program is cohort based.
 The next cohort will start Fall 2024.

 Up to 18 credits may be transferred into the 60 credit EdD program; however, such credits must be above and beyond master’s level coursework.
-Typically, students are approved to transfer no more than 9 credits, reflecting the student’s minor or elective credits.
+Typically, students are approved to transfer no more than 9 credits, reflecting the student’s elective credits.
 These courses require prior approval.
 Students must have earned a B or better in any transfer coursework.
 After admission, students should submit a completed transfer of credit form found on the graduate student portal.
 This form along with the email approval from the student's advisor or chair must be submitted to Ed Leadership Student Support at educlead@indiana.edu.
 The approval process typically takes 2-3 months.

 You do not need to revalidate ANY of your master’s credits that were part of your admission to the executive EdD program (remember a master’s is a prerequisite for this program).
 However, any courses that you transfer in (those above and beyond your master’s degree) that are older than 7 years must be revalidated.
 Students will work with the instructor of record for the course in order to determine what needs to be done to revalidate (e.g., retake the course, take an exam, attend a conference, etc.).
 Contact Ed Leadership Student Support at educlead@indiana.edu or 812-856-8371.